OSGConnect/connectbook/start/scaling-up/preparing-to-scale-up.md

 ### Submitting Multiple Jobs with a Single Script

-The easiest way to submit multiple jobs from a single submit script is to follow queue line in the submit script with a number.
-For example, if we edit the `queue` line to read:
+The easiest way to submit multiple jobs from a single submit script is to follow the queue line in the submit script with a number.
+For example, if we edit the `queue`

+line to read:

 	queue 100